 The vinegar began to change hue almost immediately.
 After a few hours it had taken on a blush and after a week it was the colour of a rather nice rosé.
 As I watched it darken I realised this wasn't going to be the product for getting stains out of carpets or dabbing ketchup off white t-shirts.

 When it came time to open the swing lid and give the resulting brew a sniff I was sold.
-It smelt of lavender and nothing else.
 The vinegar had retreated leaving a really pleasant smelling cleaner.

 I kept half of it neat and diluted the other half 1:1 in a glass spray bottle.
 I've used the spray to great effect on windows and kitchen cupboards and used the neat solution on almost every surface in the bathroom - I just pour a little onto an UnSponge and it lifts the ring off the bath double quick (oh the joys of a hard water area!)